Bery0za/Mazeraptor/README.md

 - Breadth first
 - Depth first

-You may also use your favorite photos to define a shape of the maze (depending on pics’ alpha channel or lightness or any other function).
+You may also use your favorite photos to define a shape of the maze (depending on picsâ€™ alpha channel or lightness or any other function).
 You just have to wrap your pic in **IShape** interface and tell which pixels are interior.

 ## Planned features
 - [ ] Voronoi structure